apaaandi/hello-world/README.md

 Hi, I am Aishwarya

 I like to sing and learn different languages.
-I like to go to the park and my bike
+I like to go to the park and ride my bike